 About Road Trauma Support WA

-Road Trauma Support WA is a not-for-profit service, delivered by the Injury Control Council of WA (ICCWA) and funded by the WA Road Trauma Trust Account, dedicated to supporting Western Australians impacted by road trauma and promoting an understanding of their needs.
+Road Trauma Support WA is a not-for-profit agency, delivered by the Injury Control Council of WA (ICCWA) and funded by the Road Trauma Trust Account with contract management through the Road Safety Commission WA, dedicated to supporting Western Australians impacted by road trauma and promoting an understanding of their needs.

 Counselling and support services are provided free of charge to anyone impacted by road trauma, irrespective of when the incident occurred, or the person’s actual level of involvement, be it direct or indirect.